-Foothills Nordic Ski Club and Calgary Ski Club, both volunteer-led, non-profit clubs, operate and maintain ski trails at the City of Calgary’s Confederation Park and Shaganappi Point golf courses through their operating agreements with the City.
+Confederation Nordic Operations works with Foothills Nordic Ski Club to maintain trails at Confederation Park Golf Course.
+Foothills Nordic Ski Club is a volunteer-led, non-profit club.
+Confederation Nordic Operations operates and maintains ski trails at the Confederation Park Golf Course through their operating agreements with the City.
 Thousands of volunteer hours are required each year to bring ski trails to Calgarians.
-These clubs need to reach beyond their member-bases to support reliable operations for the benefit of all Calgarians.
+These groups need to reach beyond their member-bases to support reliable operations for the benefit of all Calgarians.
 The ski trails that these clubs maintain are open to the public, free of charge and accessible 24/7.

 How you can help

-The Calgary Nordic Alliance needs your help to ensure Nordic sport access in Calgary.
+The Confederation Nordic Operations needs your help to ensure Nordic sport access in Calgary.